- Amazon Linux

 It wasn't an easy feat.

-There is a drawback, the binaries are larger than if they were coming from the distribution itself (or if you were compiling them yourself with the default options), because they are dynamically linked to its dependencies, which are sometimes shared with other software.
+There is a drawback, our statically compiled binaries are larger than if they were coming from the distribution itself (or if you were compiling them yourself with the default options), because in distributions they are dynamically linked to their dependencies, which are sometimes shared with other software.

 There is also a huge advantage.
 As mentioned above, we can support multiple OS and multiple versions of each of these OS easily and as a bonus, you will always have the latest version of the dependencies which are, most of the time, newer than what your distribution is providing.
 Added bonus: it sometimes fix bugs found in the library available in the distro.